rdawson46/editor/README.md

 This branch will feature adding a vim like command buffer

 ## Todo
-* later implement ptr_x for longer lines
 * improve motions UI
 * add actions, like delete, to motions
+* improve word jumps
 * improve commands command
-* improve word jumps
-* add file tree explore page
 * fix all todos and fixes in proj
+* later implement ptr_x for longer lines
+* add file tree explore page when no file added